SundaeSwap-finance/toolkit-for-cardano/README.md

 #### Wallets

-`cardano-toolkit` generates only the loosest concept of a wallet.
+`toolkit-for-cardano` generates only the loosest concept of a wallet.
 It makes no attempt at securing the wallet as it is designed for development purposes only.

-`cardano-toolkit` considers a Wallet™ to be a randomly generated string that the server can associate with various public/private keys.
+`toolkit-for-cardano` considers a Wallet™ to be a randomly generated string that the server can associate with various public/private keys.
 Specifically, they can be found at